 We have an interest in seeing CIVMARs advance their careers.
 To support this, we offer opportunities for both on-the-job and formal training.
 Allowing CIVMARs to expand sea-time, experience, and skill-sets needed for advancement.

 Relax with the peace of mind that comes with stable employment and steady income.

 Compared to the private sector, federal employment is known for unmatched job security.
-When your tour ends, you don’t need to worry about finding your next job.
-You remain an MSC employee when your tour ends and while on leave you will continue to collect your base salary.
-Your position is secure and waiting for your when it’s time for your next ship assignment.
+When your tour ends, you don't need to worry about finding your next job.
+You remain an MSC employee when your tour ends, and while on leave you will continue to collect your base salary.
+Your position is secure and waiting for you when it's time for your next ship assignment.

 Gain new perspectives on life when you explore foreign lands and experience new cultures.

 MSC goes where the U.S. military goes—all over the world.
 While some people pay thousands of dollars to visit foreign countries, MSC offers the opportunity to travel the globe AND earn a good income while doing so.
 While we're in port, once you are done with your day's responsibilities, you're free to explore and visit the foreign landmarks you've only heard about as long as you return according to your ship's orders.

 Embrace the unique bond that forms between crew members working selflessly to complete the mission.

 It takes a tight-knit crew to efficiently complete mission after mission—a crew that looks after one another and supports each other on and off the clock.
 Over time as you work together and live together, a unique bond forms.
 Within that bond there is trust.
 There's an understanding that regardless of your differences and cultural backgrounds, you can rely on your fellow CIVMAR and they can rely on you.
 Military veterans especially know this feeling and know how hard it is to find in a civilian career.
 You can find it at MSC.